buayaagurun/Premier-League-Analysis-and-Predictions/README.md

 2. Visualize and analyzing what i got from the dataset
 3. Make Neural Network Model to predict result from Premier League match

-Shout out to dataquest channel on youtube (https://www.youtube.com/@Dataquestio) to give the tutorial and gave me an idea how i start my data project
+Shout-out to dataquest channel on youtube (https://www.youtube.com/@Dataquestio) to give the tutorial and gave me an idea how i start my data project